SarahKubik/WeatherTracker/README.md

 ## Acceptance Criteria

-The user inputs specific city in the input box then clicks the search button.
+The user inputs specific city in the provided field then clicks the search button.
 The search results will pull up the today's current weather, as well as a 5 day forecast.

 ## Mock-up